mholling/nswtopo/README.markdown

       colour: "#880088"       # colour of the control markers and labels (as a hex triplet or web colour)
       water-colour: blue      # colour of waterdrop markers

+## Excluding Layers

+You can remove a layer that you previously included in the map.
+To do so, list the layers you wish to exclude as follows:

+    exclude:
+    - vegetation
+    - aerial-best
+    - relief

+Run the script again to remove the layers from the composite SVG map.
+(The original source files will not be deleted.)
+Use this option with caution, as any changes you have made to the layer in the SVG file will be lost.

 Overlays
 ========